Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Launch of a Cardano debit card

-- Goguen will focus on the integration of smart contracts.
+- Goguen has been in development since Cardano’s launch in 2017, and has focused on the integration of smart contracts.
 Key milestones in this phase include:

 - The addition of sidechains to enhance the ability to move Ada, improve scalability and allow the addition of new features without forking